 Ensuring your buyer’s agent is a good negotiator is an essential part of getting a good deal on your next home.
 Your buyer’s agent listens to your plans and needs, shows you houses, assists in drawing up contracts, and turns in offers.

 However, their biggest job comes with the counter offer.
-Here’s what to ask yourself as you select your buyer’s agent:
+Here at Rizzo Mattson, REALTORS®, we suggest you ask yourself the following questions as you select your buyer’s agent: